Generalized Emergent Dark Energy Model and the Hubble Constant Tension: Observational Results

 Finally, we compute the Bayesian evidence summarizing the results in Table~\ref{tab:BE}, to quantify which model performs better in the fit of the data between $\Lambda$CDM and GEDE.
 We use the publicly available cosmological package \texttt{MCEvidence}\footnote{\href{https://github.com/yabebalFantaye/MCEvidence}{github.com/yabebalFantaye/MCEvidence}~\cite{Heavens:2017hkr,Heavens:2017afc}.}, and compute the evidences in terms of the Bayes factor $\ln B_{ij}$ where its negative (positive) values indicate a preference of the data for the $\Lambda$CDM (GEDE) scenario.
-To interpret the numerical values of $\ln B_{ij}$, we use instead the the revised Jeffreys scale by Kass and Raftery as in Ref.~\cite{Kass:1995loi}, for which if $0 \leq | \ln B_{ij}| < 1$ the model has a weak evidence, if $1 \leq | \ln B_{ij}| < 3$ the model has a definite evidence, if $3 \leq | \ln B_{ij}| < 5$ the model has a strong evidence, and if $| \ln B_{ij} | \geq 5$ the model has a very strong evidence.
-Looking at the Table~\ref{tab:BE} we can see that GEDE model is mostly preferred by the fitting of the data, with the exception of the cases CMB+SNIa (Pantheon or JLA).
-In particular, we find a Positive evidence for GEDE against $\Lambda$CDM for Planck 2018, a weak evidence for Planck 2018+BAO, and a very strong evidence for all the dataset combinations including R19.
+To interpret the numerical values of $\ln B_{ij}$, we use instead the revised Jeffreys scale by Kass and Raftery as in Refs.~\cite{Kass:1995loi,Trotta:2008qt}, for which if $0 \leq | \ln B_{ij}| < 1$ the model has inconclusive evidence, if $1 \leq | \ln B_{ij}| < 2.5$ the model has weak evidence, if $2.5 \leq | \ln B_{ij}| < 5$ the model has moderate evidence, and if $| \ln B_{ij} | \geq 5$ the model has strong evidence.
+Looking at Table~\ref{tab:BE} we can see that the GEDE model is mostly preferred by the fitting of the data for Planck 2018 alone and when the R19 prior is included with Planck 2018, while for the other combined analyses, namely Planck 2018+BAO, Planck 2018+JLA and Planck 2018+Pantheon, we have an inconclusive result.

+Even though the emergent DE model has not much effect on the early universe, there are still substantial differences when calculating the Integrated Sachs-Wolfe effect and the low $\ell$ angular power spectrum in comparison with the cosmological constant~\cite{Li:2020ybr}.
+These differences might be the main reason that the GEDE model can provide a better fit to Planck data alone with respect to the standard $\Lambda$CDM model.
+More analyses on the GEDE model should be performed in order to gain a full understanding of this model.